mjwgeek/Services-Monitor-Dashboard/README.md

 ## 📸 Preview

-Here’s what the Multi-Host Service Dashboard looks like:
+Here’s what the Services Monitor Dashboard looks like:

 ![Dashboard Preview](assets/dashboard.jpg)